UzzielAriel/UzzielARiel/README.md

 # Uzziel Ariel

-Programmer in C++, Python and JavaScript.
+Programmer in C, C++, Python and JavaScript.
 Contributor to the open-source community. <br/>
 Web-Developer in HTML, CSS and JavaScript.
 <hr/>